michaeljscript/react-social-login-buttons/README.md

 ## Thanks

-Special thanks for people from
+Special thanks to people from

 ### Fontello
 - http://fontello.com/